SaintSteven/minesweeper-ey/README.md

 # Minesweeper for "EY Front Challenge" 🏴‍☠️

-This is a project I made to get hired by EY.
-I hope it works 💣
+This is a project I made to enter the EY team.
+Thank you for review my work :)

 ## Installation